-We are an interdisciplinary team of researchers drawing from sociology, bioethics, and clinical medicine to improve serious illness care and hospital-based care and to advance health equity.
+We are an interdisciplinary team of researchers drawing from sociology, bioethics, and clinical medicine to improve serious illness care and hospital-based care.

 Research Mission